TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Priority: Finishing aquarium showcase
 	- Bubbles appearing from fish
+		- Complex decorations that get deleted after animation passes
+			- Pro: high amount of control when they are spawned
+			- Con: more entities?
+Who cares, though.
+			- Solution: delete_entity_after_loops in invariants::animation
+	- Directional bubble stream at top of the aquarium indicating the water source

+- Make a tree out of time measurement profiler calls and get summary just from "fps" or "whole regeneration"

 - Remove the need to specify all frames in test scene images
 	- As well as in test animations

-- Make a tree out of time measurement profiler calls and get summary just from "fps" or "whole regeneration"

 - Sound should be loaded from the smallest to the biggest
 	- So that effects are loaded first